Marcc24k/StudentSearchPro/README.md

 # StudentSearchPro
-This program lets your search for students.
+This program lets you search for students within a database.

-This is course work that I am building on from a treehouse project.
+This is course work that I am building on.